+Where Ki is the number of training vectors for each class ωi.
 The terms on the diagonal of Ci are the variances in each dimension and the other terms are the cross-variances.

 Note that in the case of the Naïve Bayes assumption, in which the features (predictors) are independent, the cross-variance terms are equal to zero, so the covariance matrix is diagonal.